Urinary System

-What the Urinary System Does
+What The Urinary System Does

 The urinary system, or urinary tract, is responsible for removing liquid waste from the body in the form of urine.
 You can think of it as your body’s drainage system.
 As a system, it filters, transports, stores, and expels the excess water and waste products in your blood.
 The filtration performed by the urinary tract is vital to keep the body healthy.
 Without this system, your blood would be full of waste products and extra water.
 This could cause other systems, like the cardiovascular system, to malfunction and cause serious health issues.

-Anatomy of the Urinary Tract
+Anatomy Of The Urinary Tract

 In order for your urinary tract to function properly, all of the organs in the system must be working together correctly.
-Each organ has a specific function to carry out and if one part of the system is not working right, the rest are unable to do their jobs.
+Each organ has a specific function to carry out, and if one part of the system is not working right, the rest are unable to do their jobs.
 There are four parts of the urinary tract: the kidneys, the ureters, the bladder, and the urethra.

 Kidneys

 The kidneys are a crucial part of the urinary system and play a big role in keeping your body working correctly.
 The kidneys are two bean-shaped organs that are located just below the rib cage, with one on either side of the spine.
 The kidneys are about the size of a fist.
 These organs are working at all times to filter your blood.
 They remove excess water and waste from the blood.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, the kidneys filter about 120 to 150 quarts of blood each day to produce about 1 to 2 quarts of urine.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, the kidneys filter about 150 quarts of blood each day to produce about 1 to 2 quarts of urine.

 Ureters